 \section{Introduction}

-Computer programs are not executed in isolation, but rather interact with complex {\em execution environment} which drives the program's behaviours.
+Computer programs are not executed in isolation, but rather interact with a complex {\em execution environment} which drives the program behaviors.
 Inputs received from the environment, such as configuration files, terminal input, human-user interactions, and network sockets, directly affect the internal program state which, in turn, governs how the program executes.
-Outputs sent to the environment, such as terminal output and sockets, provide useful clues that reflect these program states and behaviours.
-If the program is buggy, some environmental interactions may cause the program to crash or otherwise misbehave. {\em Fuzz testing} (or {\em fuzzing})~\cite{bohme2020fuzzing} is a widely-used automatic method that can find such program (mis)behaviour.
-Ideally, fuzzing should be executed under different execution environments to comprehensively explore diverse program behaviours.
+Outputs sent to the environment, such as terminal output and sockets, provide useful clues that reflect these program states and behaviors.
+If the program is buggy, some environmental interactions may cause the program to crash or otherwise misbehave. {\em Fuzz testing} (or {\em fuzzing})~\cite{bohme2020fuzzing} is a widely-used automatic method that can find such program (mis)behavior.
+Ideally, fuzzing should be executed under different execution environments to comprehensively explore diverse program behaviors.
 However, capturing the effect of complex environments has always been a challenge for all program-checking methods---be it software verification, analysis, or testing.
-A dominant approach for handling different environments is {\em environment modelling}, which is used by verification and analysis methods including model checking and symbolic execution.
+A dominant approach for handling different environments is {\em environment modeling}, which is used by verification and analysis methods including model checking and symbolic execution.

 Algorithmic verification methods, such as model checking, conduct a search over the space of program states.
 Thus to verify an open software system interacting with the environment, model-checking methods typically describe the environment as a separate process.
-This process captures an {\em over-approximation} of possible behaviours that could be exhibited by real concrete environments.
+This process captures an {\em over-approximation} of possible behaviors that could be exhibited by real concrete environments.
 The environment process is then composed with the open software system, forming a closed system which can then be subjected to search.
 Environment synthesis for model checking has been studied in works such as~\cite{env-mc}.
 These approaches depend on user-provided specifications to implement a {\em safe} approximation of the environment, and do not use concrete environments to demonstrate program errors.